-During the current year the Group has continued to invest in the infrastructure to run The National Lottery and at the end of the financial year 46,822 lottery terminals were in operation across the Retail estate (2015 47,150) During the year the vast majority of our Scratchcard Only retail estate was upgraded to include our draw based game offer, with 8,643 terminals trading by the close of the year
+During the current year the Group has maintained the infrastructure to run The National Lottery and at the end of the financial year 45,296 lottery terminals were in operation across the Retail estate (2016: 46,822).

-The Group is committed to deliver new games, develop existing games, including new ways to play, and increase one-to-one player communications.
+The Group is committed to delivering new games, develop existing games, including new ways to play, and increase one-to-one player communications.
 To meet these commitments the Group continues to invest significant amounts in technology and in back office systems to support these initiatives and drive operational efficiencies.

-Terminal sales availability, a key performance indicator monitored monthly by the Group's regulator, was 99 94% (2015 100 0%) ahead of the operating Licence target of 99 50%.
-In addition, system availability for playing games on the internet was 99 71% (2015 99 56%) ahead of the operating Licence target of 99 50%.
+Terminal sales availability, a key performance indicator monitored monthly by the Group's regulator, was 99.95% (2016: 99.94%) ahead of the operating Licence target of 99.50%.
+In addition, system availability for playing games on the internet was 99.90% (2016: 99.71%) ahead of the operating Licence target of 99.50%.